AarshKariya/LoadingAnimation/README.md

 # Conclusion
 This article is useful to help you with the difference between `Storyboard` and `constraints`.

 My take on this is that the version using `constraints` programatically is not only easier to write, but easier to maintain and change in the future.
-If you're not that familiar with walking away from the `storyboard` you might enjoy my [storyboard](https://medium.com/@stevenpcurtis.sc/avoid-storyboards-in-your-apps-8e726df43d2e) technical article.

 It is rather complex in the description, but rather easy in the implementation.
-Take a look at the  attached [Repo](https://github.com/stevencurtis/SwiftCoding/tree/master/LoadingAnimation).
+Take a look at the  attached [Repo](https://github.com/AarshKariya/LoadingAnimation).
 It is a rather wonderful thing.

-If you've any questions, comments or suggestions please hit me up on [Twitter](https://twitter.com/stevenpcurtis)
+If you've any questions, comments or suggestions please hit me up on [LinkedIn](https://www.linkedin.com/in/aarsh-kariya-b27172190/)